lymphatic drainage werribee

 Please note we do not treat lymphoedema (or if you have had lymph nodes removed) in this clinic, as this is a specialised area of MLD.

-MLD uses gentle, rhythmic massage techniques to stimulate lymphatic flow, helping to clear blockages and improve the system's function.
-MLD can significantly aid in the detoxification process, reduce fluid retention, and promote a cleaner, healthier internal environment.
+• Lymphatic drainage uses gentle, rhythmic massage techniques to stimulate lymphatic flow, helping to clear blockages and improve the system's function.
+Lymphatic drainage massage can significantly aid in the detoxification process, reduce fluid retention, and promote a cleaner, healthier internal environment.

 There are more lymphatic vessels than blood vessels, and more lymph fluid than blood in the body, so it is an important system!
 What does it do?
 The lymphatic system maintains the bodies fluid volume, absorbs fats and fat-soluble vitamins from the digestive system, eliminates toxic by-products of organs such as the liver, colon, kidneys, lungs and skin, and transports immune competent cells around the body.

-What is lymphatic drainage massage used to treat?
+• What is a lymphatic drainage massage like?

 · Malignant tumours